 Pros

 - Equity: When you buy a property, you can build equity when you pay off the mortgage.
 Over time, your property can also increase in value.
+You may be able to leverage this equity for further business growth, whether it’s for equipment financing or a business line of credit.

-- Tax benefits: As a business owner, you can take advantage of tax credits and deductions if you decide to build a workspace.
+- Tax benefits: As a business owner, you can take advantage of tax credits and deductions if you decide to buy a workspace.
 You may be able to deduct your mortgage interest, property taxes, and the cost of furnishing the space.

 - Public brand: By building a new facility, you show the public that you’re a legitimate company with roots in the community.
 Having a physical presence that you own can make customers feel that you’re more reliable.